gayeongpark/gayeongpark.github.io/_posts/2024-09-10-DISTRIBUTION-SYSTEMS.md

 ## Cable Distribution Systems

-Cable Distribution System is an organized system to connect the network's backbone in MDF to the Intermediate Distribution Frames(IDF) and to end user's wall jacks.
+Cable Distribution System is an organized system to connect the network's backbone in MDF to the Intermediate Distribution Frames (IDF) and to end user's wall jacks.

 ### Components of cable distribution systems

-- **Demarcation Point** is the location at which the Internet service provider's connection ends and the network infrastructure and cabling begin.
+- **Demarcation Point(DP)** is the location at which the Internet service provider's connection ends and the network infrastructure and cabling begin.

-- **Main Distribution Frame** serves as the main starting point for all interior cabling that will be distributed throughout this facility.
+- **Main Distribution Frame(MDF)** serves as the main starting point for all interior cabling that will be distributed throughout this facility.
 It is like the trunk of a tree.
+It holds the router and backbone switch to manage external connections and centralize the internal network.

+- **Backbone switch** is where the network connects in MDF.
+Its main role is to gather, process, and forward data from various parts of the network, such as the edge switches located in each IDF (Intermediate Distribution Frame).

-- **Intermediate Distribution Frame** is like branches of the tree.
+- **Intermediate Distribution Frame(IDF)** is like branches of the tree.
 It connects smaller sections of the network back to the MDF.
 These IDFs contain edge switches that connect to the backbone switch in the MDF.
 Each floor or area usually has its own IDF.

-- **Backbone switch** is where the network connects in MDF.
+- **Edge switch** connects local devices and users to the backbone switch or router in the MDF.

 - **Cable Tray** is the unit or assembly of units that form a rigid structural system to secure the cables and raceways used by the cables as they go across the building.